patrickwhite256/invader-board/README.md

 # Spirit Island Invader Board

-This project aims to replace the invader board in Spirit Island to reduce the setup time table space required for the game.
+This project aims to replace the invader board in Spirit Island to reduce the setup time and table space required for the game.

 ## Features